senzing-garage/g2search/README.md

 - input: This is helpful so that you can quickly see what record was searched for.
 You can specify any of the following ...
     - ROW_ID: the row number in the json file
+    - SEARCH_ENTITY_ID: the entity_id assigned to the search record if the search record was actually loaded *Note: some implementations involve a load and then a search to see what else it may have hit that didn't create a relationship.*
     - SEARCH_STRING: the entire json search record
     - Any root level attribute from the search record such a "PRIARY_ORG_NAME"

 - api: you can specify any of the following :
     - MATCH_NUMBER: the ranked match number for the entity.
     - MATCH_LEVEL: 1=resolved, 2=possible match.
 3=possibly related, 4-name only
     - MATCH_LEVEL_CODE: just the code portion of the match_level
     - MATCH_KEY: NAME+ADDRESS, etc
     - MATCH_SCORE: the weighted overall score for the entity
     - NAME_SCORE: just the best matching name score for the entity
-  - ENTITY_ID:
+    - ENTITY_ID: the entity_id for the matched entity
     - ENTITY_NAME: the best name for the entity
     - ENTITY_SOURCES: what data sources the entity came from
     - SCORE_DATA: all of the score data

 - record: you can specify any of the following
   - NAME_DATA: all of the names